Think you have to be a brainiac to buy life insurance? Not really. But it does help to know a few facts. Here are 7 life insurance mistakes to avoid.

 The last check you’ll ever give your family will come from your life insurance company.
 If your family’s lifestyle depends on the money you make, things will get tight when that money stops coming in.

 Dying can be expensive, too.
-A funeral, medical bills, etc. can put a lot of extra financial strain on your family.
-Life insurance can cover those costs and give your family the resources to maintain the lifestyle you want them to enjoy.
+A funeral, medical bills, etc., can put a lot of extra financial strain on your family.
+Life insurance can cover those costs and give your family the resources they need to maintain the lifestyle you want them to enjoy.